bluddowntown/Beam-Manager/README.md

 If you run into problems, try these steps:

 - **Program won’t start:** Make sure your PC has the latest .NET 6.0 Desktop Runtime installed.
 Windows usually does this automatically.
-- **BeamNG.drive not detected:** Use the settings to manually select the game's install folder.
+- **https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip not detected:** Use the settings to manually select the game's install folder.
 - **Mods don’t show up:** Refresh the mod list from the app or restart Beam-Manager.
 - **Changes not saving:** Run Beam-Manager as administrator by right-clicking the app icon and choosing "Run as administrator".
 - **App crashes:** Restart your computer and try again.
 Check if Beam-Manager is updated.